nim-lang/Nim/doc/lib.rst

   (also called *console*).
 The implementation simply uses ANSI escape sequences and does not depend on any other module.

+* `rdstdin <rdstdin.html>`_
+  This module contains code for reading from stdin.
+On UNIX the linenoise library is wrapped and set up to provide default key bindings (e.g. you can navigate with the arrow keys).
+On Windows system.readLine is used.
+This suffices because Windows' console already provides the wanted functionality.

 Math libraries
 --------------